ziura/rindus/README.md

 - Delivery with docker and docker compose
 - Add asynchronous support to requests to improve system performance (asyncio functionality)
 - Add OpenAPI schemas to DRF views to generate automatic Swagger documentation for the responses with all response codes in the docs
+- Modify settings.py file to add security measures as recommended in the security checklist from the django documentation.